Geographical indications and traditional specialities in the European Union: Other criticisms

-The U.S. and Australia have disagreed with the EU's characterization of Geographical Indications.
-They disagree with the idea that Geographical Indications "eliminate the unfair competition and misleading of consumers," but rather that many of these names have become generic, and do not reflect a reputation of a distinctive product originating in a certain region.
-They also believe that the EU is monopolizing markets and not allowing for fair competition.
-As the EU continues to enter trade agreements with third-party countries, often they will force these countries to agree to their list of Geographical Indications as a condition of the trade agreement, eliminating competition by the U.S. or Australia that may already be operating in the country.
+The United States and Australia have disagreed with the EU's characterization of geographical indications, rejecting the idea that the scheme would eliminate unfair competition and the misleading of consumers.
+They rather posit that many of these names have become generic and are not reflective of the reputation of a distinctive product originating in a certain region.
+They also believe that the EU uses the scheme to monopolize markets and to restrict fair competition.
+As the EU continues to enter into trade agreements with third countries, it often requires these countries to recognize its list of geographical indications as a condition of concluding the agreement, thereby eliminating already existing competition by the United States or Australia.